weaksauce/slop/README.md

 Slop will raise errors for the following:

-* An option used without an argument when it expects one: `Slop::MissingArgument`
+* An option used without an argument when it expects one: `Slop::MissingArgumentError`
-* An option used that Slop doesn't know about: `Slop::UnknownOption`
+* An option used that Slop doesn't know about: `Slop::InvalidOptionError`

 These errors inherit from `Slop::Error`, so you can rescue them all.
 Alternatively you can suppress these errors with the `suppress_errors` config